Autism Awareness Week: Supporting pupils with Special Educational Needs and Disabilities

 So what steps can we take towards this aim?

-• Get to know the individual pupil and withhold assumptions about how you think they might learn.
+- Get to know the individual pupil and withhold assumptions about how you think they might learn.
 If we have met one child with a particular learning difficulty or disability, then we have met one person with that particular disability.

-• Talk to the SENCO about strategies and the process of the Assess, Plan, Do and Review cycle
+- Talk to the SENCO about strategies and the process of the Assess, Plan, Do and Review cycle.

-• Join website support groups and twitter feeds to become informed from those who know more.
+- Join website support groups and twitter feeds to become informed from those who know more.
 There are many parent support forums and groups which you could join, or at least be on the mailing list.

-• Build up your own evidence of what didn’t work, as well as what is successful.
-Do not be afraid to be honest.
-We quote the proverb to pupils that ‘he who never made a mistake, never made anything.’
+- Build up your own evidence of what didn’t work, as well as what is successful.
+Do not be afraid

-• Celebrate the pupil’s achievements with them, no matter how small they may seem.
+means read up on those ‘strategy lists’ but do talk to the pupil about what they feel works for them and explain why new strategies are being introduced, relevant to their age and understanding. - Celebrate the pupil’s achievements with them, no matter how small they may seem.
 They may be huge in the pupil’s eyes.
 Share what works with parents too, as this provides them with much-needed encouragement.

 Written by Alastair Fielden, Connect’s Education Consultant who has over 20 years’ experience in SEND Education and assistive technologies.

-Our new SEND Awareness courses on Autism, ADHD and Dyslexia were written in partnership with Connect.
+Our new SEND Awareness courses on Autism, ADHD

 Get in touch to find out more